fkkarakurt/reconic/README.md

 Reconic is a network scanning and discovery tool designed to empower cybersecurity professionals and bug hunters in mapping, analyzing and securing digital infrastructures.

 ## Features

 - **WHOIS Lookup**: Automates the retrieval of domain registration details, providing insights into the ownership and administrative contacts of a target domain.

 - **DNS Resolution**: Executes scans to resolve DNS records, uncovering associated domains, subdomains, and critical DNS configurations.

 - **SSL/TLS Certificate Inspection**: Inspects SSL/TLS certificates for validity, expiration, and configuration details.
+This includes detailed information about the issuer, subject, and validity period of the certificates.

-- **HTTP Header Analysis**: Captures HTTP headers.
+- **HTTP Header Analysis**: Captures and analyzes HTTP headers, providing insights into security configurations and potential misconfigurations.

 - **Port Scanning**: Scans for open ports, identifying exposed services and potential entry points for unauthorized access.
+This feature helps in understanding the attack surface of the target system.

-- **Subdomain Discovery**: It gives a list of subdomains that do not return 404 with the DNS zone method.
+- **Subdomain Discovery**: Identifies and lists subdomains that do not return 404 errors, using DNS zone methods to uncover the full scope of a domain's presence on the internet.

 - **Directory Traversal**: Searches for accessible directories, identifying potentially sensitive information or misconfigured access controls.
+This can reveal hidden administrative interfaces or unsecured directories.

-- **JavaScript File Enumeration**: Identifies and lists JavaScript files for further analysis, focusing on client-side code that may reveal vulnerabilities or sensitive information.
+- **JavaScript File Enumeration**: Identifies and lists JavaScript files for further analysis.
+This focuses on client-side code that may reveal vulnerabilities or sensitive information, providing a pathway to identify potential security issues in web applications.

-Each of these features is designed with precision to equip cybersecurity professionals with the necessary tools to conduct thorough and effective reconnaissance operations.
-By leveraging Reconic, security teams can gain invaluable insights into their targets' network architectures, identifying vulnerabilities and securing their digital environments against emerging threats.
+- **Technology Scanner**: Analyzes the target webpage to identify the technologies used, including frameworks, libraries, and platforms.
+This feature provides a detailed understanding of the technological stack of the target, which is crucial for planning security assessments.

+- **CVE Links for Identified Technologies**: Provides links to the Common Vulnerabilities and Exposures (CVE) database for each identified technology.
+This helps in quickly identifying known vulnerabilities associated with the technologies in use, facilitating proactive security measures.

 ---
 ## Screenshots